 •Infants that are not immune to pertussis have a high risk of mortality.
 Healthy adults and older children will normally have a full recovery without complications.

 •DTaP is normally given over five doses starting at the age of 2 months.

 •The thymus begins to atrophy by the early teens, but this is not the reason for administering the DTaP vaccine during infancy.

-•Allergic reactions are not less common in infants.
-Allergic reactions, although rare, can happen at any age of administration.
+•Allergic reactions, although rare, can happen at any age of administration.